OSLL/tello-dev/ros/README.md

 * [ROS1 package](https://wiki.ros.org/tello_driver)
 * [Lib from clydemcqueen](https://github.com/clydemcqueen/tello_ros).
 Disadvantages:
   * Always shows the original video stream from the drone with fixed name
+  * It is impossible to send more than two TelloAction, and the second TelloAction call blocks the node forever
+  * `Call` (not `call_async`) on TelloAction service does not work
 * [Lib from tentone](https://github.com/tentone/tello-ros2)
 * [Lib from MoynaChen](https://github.com/MoynaChen/Tello_ROS)